Skip to main content

 In Plain English

-A free, open-source AI assistant that runs on your computer with full system access, reachable through your favorite chat apps.
+A free, open-source AI assistant that runs on your computer with real system access, reachable through Telegram, Discord, and Slack.

 OverviewFeaturesPricingGetting StartedUse CasesIntegrationsLimitationsFAQSecurityAlternatives